GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 ## Step 3: Lighting Estimation with [DiffusionLight](https://github.com/DiffusionLight/DiffusionLight)
 *Estimate HDR environment map from a single RGB image, preparing for Step 4, i.e., the alignment between the object appearance and the reconstructed background node.*

-**Note:** If you do *not* want to align the appearance of the object with the background, you can just download an arbitrary HDR map in `.exr` format from [PolyHeaven](https://polyhaven.com/hdris), and skip the following process and move to Step 4.
+**Note:** If you do *NOT* want to align the appearance of the object with the background, you can just download an arbitrary HDR map in `.exr` format from [PolyHeaven](https://polyhaven.com/hdris), and skip the following process and move to Step 4.

 ### Pretrained Weights for Huggingface Model
 If you can not connect to [huggingface](https://huggingface.co/) due to VPN issues, please manually download the pretrained models from this [link](https://pan.baidu.com/s/1hVsfmpQav7DQQY3tdy9q-Q) (Code: 61i2).
 Then, manually modify the model paths (`SD_MODELS`, `VAE_MODELS`, `CONTROLNET_MODELS`, `DEPTH_ESTIMATOR`) in `DiffusionLight/relighting/argument.py` as the absolute path of your downloaded model folders.